sitruklaq/Hattonlab-Pneumatics/README.md

 # 1. Overview
 This system is designed to control multi-channel pneumatic smart surfaces using only small amounts of air.
 The pneumatic system consists of 8 independent pneumatic channels that can access positive, negative, and neutral (exhaust) states.
-For a smaller, portable setup, please refer to this respository.
+For a smaller, portable setup, please refer to this respository: https://github.com/sitruklaq/Mini-Pneumatics

 ![image of setup](Images/Jan_21_2020/bigpneumatics.png)